fxthomas/mva-advancedcv-project/Readme.md

 The goal of the project was to re-implement and test the algorithm outlined in the paper _A Stereo Approach that Handles the Matting Problem via Image Warping_ by Michael Bleyer, Margrit Gelautz, Carsten Rother, and Christoph Rhemann.

-In this file, I'll explain briefly the different stages of the implementation and the issues I encountered.

 For those who need the [tl;dr](http://en.wikipedia.org/wiki/TLDR), the project was split in the following steps :

   1. Acquire stereo images